Shivamgarud8/Multi-tool-DevOps-automation-Terraform-Ansible-Jenkins-Docker-K8s/README.md

 6. Jenkins prints a **final success message with URL** to access the app.

 ---

-If you want, I can **also make a super-visual ASCII diagram with arrows and boxes**, so it looks **like a flowchart directly in Markdown**, making it ultra-readable for your README.

-Do you want me to do that next?

 ## 🛠️ Tech Stack & Tools

 | Tool / Service       | Purpose                                      |